devon-smith/Ethereum-Mining-Rig/README.md

 ## Challenges Faced

-During this project, several challenges I encountered included:
+During this project, several hurdles to overcome I encountered included:
 - Overheating issues which were mitigated by optimizing the frame design for better air circulation.
 - Hardware compatibility issues, especially with different GPU models which required firmware updates and BIOS tweaks.